go-rod/rod/README.md

 See the [E suffix](.github/CONTRIBUTING.md#e-suffix).

+### Q: Why there is always an "about:blank" page

+It's an issue of the browser itself.
+If we enable the `--no-first-run` flag and we don't create a blank page, it will create a hello page which will consume more power.

 ### Q: Does it support other browsers like Firefox or Edge

 Rod should work with any browser that supports [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).